-With more than 25 years experience sculpting a wide range of mediums.
+With over 30 years of experience sculpting a wide range of mediums.

 Producing works for corporate, public, fine art and private commissions.
 A collection of works that include architectural, figurative, and animated themes.